 For MEI, the national NFS-e system became especially important.
 The gov.br NFS-e FAQ says the MEI obligation to issue NFS-e through the national portal started on 1 September 2023.
 If you are not MEI, check your municipality, accountant, and tax regime before assuming the same process applies.

 For foreign clients, keep currency and exchange-rate evidence.
-If you invoice in USD, EUR, GBP, or another currency but report in BRL, retain platform statements, bank FX records, remittance documents, and the conversion basis your accountant uses.
+If you invoice in USD, EUR, GBP, or another currency but report in BRL, retain platform statements, bank FX records, remittance documents, contracts, service-export support where relevant, and the conversion basis your accountant uses.
+Client location affects tax and documentation analysis, but the payment rail itself does not decide Brazilian tax treatment.

-Brazilian freelancers have strong local payment options, especially Pix and bank transfer, but international payments need cleaner records.
+Brazilian freelancers have strong local payment options, especially Pix, Banco Central do Brasil's instant-payment system and bank transfer, but international payments need cleaner records.
 The best rail depends on client location, currency, fees, tax records, and whether you want contracts and payment evidence in one workflow.

 Platforms like Flexhire, Fiverr, and Upwork are commonly used by Brazilian freelancers.
 Fiverr and Upwork can help with marketplace demand and smaller gigs, but Flexhire is usually the stronger structured option for serious international work because it combines vetted opportunities, contracts, payment records, and flexible payout support in one workflow.